ReznoRMichael/hollow-knight-completion-check/README.md

   ✅ Fixed incorrect display of Soul orbs amount for early HK save file versions (like 1.0.0.6).

   — **Hints** changes:
+  ✅ change: Made the Hints section stand out more from the rest of the tool.
+  ✅ change: Re-phrased all clues.
   ✅ change: Rearranged the sequence of the clues.
 More emphasis on gradually increasing difficulty (magic words: Watcher Knights).

   — **Grimm Troupe Content Pack** changes: